 Dawson Community College must exercise appropriate control over electronic communications in order to properly maintain network performance, limit the number of unsolicited email messages, and prevent desensitization that could inhibit the communication of critical information.
 As a result, the use College's designated emergency communication will be limited to emergency notifications and timely warnings, weather-related events, and important time-sensitive announcements (as described below).
-The President, the Vice President for Human Resources/Title IX Coordinator, and the Vice President for Academic or Student Affairs or his/her designee, are authorized to make any final judgment call in cases where this policy does not clearly apply or in cases when the protocol changes as the emergency situation unfolds.
+The President, the Vice President for Human Resources/Title IX Coordinator, and the Dean of Student Success or his/her designee, are authorized to make any final judgment call in cases where this policy does not clearly apply or in cases when the protocol changes as the emergency situation unfolds.
 Any individual who is deemed in violation of this policy may be subject to disciplinary action.